What Is an Entry Condition Report? Guide for Australian Rentals

 - Format: Must include a description of the condition of each room and area, plus any inclusions (appliances, fittings, etc.)

-- Consequence of non-compliance: If the landlord doesn't provide a condition report, they cannot make a claim on the bond for damage — even if damage clearly occurred
+- Consequence of non-compliance: If the landlord does not provide a condition report, they cannot make a claim on the bond for damage — even if damage clearly occurred

 Victoria